Frequently asked questions

+There has also been some discussion of eventually switching to a 100% use of hydrogen gas for heating and hot water production in homes.
 In reality, hydrogen is unlikely to be widely adopted into UK heating systems for many years, perhaps even a decade.
 And while Alpha support on-going research into this area we remain dedicated to meeting the demands of today’s customers whose homes need to be heated by domestic gas boilers.
-To this end, we deliver innovative solutions across all our high performance product ranges to ensure best value, energy-efficiency and reduced CO2 emissions.

 For further information on this topic please take a look at our article Hydrogen-ready boilers - planning ahead.